jfeist/laserfields/README.md

 with some contributions by Stefan Nagele and Renate Pazourek.
 If you publish work using it, please reference the web page, https://github.com/jfeist/laserfields.

-laserfields also includes a Fortran 95 version of the Faddeeva Package by Steven
-G. Johnson, available from http://jdj.mit.edu/wiki/index.php/Faddeeva_Package.
+laserfields also includes a Fortran interface (using Fortran C bindings) to the Faddeeva Package by Steven G. Johnson, available from http://jdj.mit.edu/wiki/index.php/Faddeeva_Package.

 Installation
 ------------